 Confidentiality is vital to the practice of counseling and psychotherapy.
 Safe places are needed to share what you want to share and needs to be said, especially with your counselor and/or psychotherapist.
 Without safety, the environment in which you share your thoughts and feelings to process and work through the challenges you face is compromised.

 Under very specific circumstances, sometimes there will be exceptions.
 In general, who you are, your name and your demographics and all data associated with your past, present and future health PLUS more is protected by law.
 What is not protected are certain exceptions to this law which are also written into the same rules.
 These rules and laws is called HIPAA, for short.
-Read on for more info.
+Read on for more basic information about HIPAA.

 Department of Health and Human Services: